paulscottrobson/neo6502-documents/neo6502/docs/reference/api-listing.md

 Deposit in Parameter:0 the number of notes outstanding before silence in the queue of the channel specified in Parameter:0, including the current playing sound, if any.

+### Function 7 : Queue Sound Extended

+Queue a sound.
+Refer to Section \#\ref{sound} "Sound" for details.
+This is an extension of call 4 to support different waveform types and volumes.
+The source parameter is no longer used.

+The parameters are : Channel, Frequency Low, Frequency High, Duration Low, Duration High, Slide Low, Slide High, Sound Type and Sound Volume.
+All these

+are 16 bit parameters except the sound type and volume, and the channel number.

+### Function 8 : Get Channel Count

+This returns the number of channels in Parameter #0